How to Hire a Nanny: What to Know and How a Nanny Agency Can Help

 The nanny that can take on personal assistant tasks can be a big help for busy families with older children that don’t need as much attention.
 Your nanny/personal assistant’s first priority will be childcare, but when the children are at school or afterschool activities, the nanny will be able to help out in other ways around your home.
 Errand running, calendar coordination and household organization tasks can be given to a Nanny/PA, sometimes called a Family Assistant.

-Nannies that specialize in newborn care have extensive experience with newborns, infants and toddlers.
+Nannies that specialise in newborn care have extensive experience with newborns, infants and toddlers.
 They will understand the specific needs of each child’s development stage and be able to navigate each stage’s unique challenges.

 How To Look At Nanny Resumes

 Your BAHS recruiter will assess your specific needs and send resumes of qualified nannies for your review.
-This will give you a preview of each candidate and the time to decide who you would like to meet with.
+This will give you a preview of each candidate and time to decide who you would like to meet with.
 If you choose not to work with an agency, the nanny’s resume is your first impression of their qualifications and should be reviewed carefully.

 When you are assessing a nanny’s resume, pay attention to the timeline.
 A good resume will show a clear story of the families a nanny has worked with through the years.
 It’s important to note the ages of children the nanny has experience with and specific duties that may align with your family’s needs.

-Red flags on a nanny resume would be three or more jobs that ended before two full years, gaps in the timeline with no explanation, name-dropping who they’ve worked for and excessive spelling and grammatical errors.
+Red flags on a nanny resume would be three or more jobs that ended before two full years, gaps in the timeline with no explanation, name-dropping who they’ve worked for, and excessive spelling and grammatical errors.
 Our recruiters work hard with each nanny to ensure their qualifications are exemplary and each resume you receive will be clear and easy to read.

 Questions To Ask During a Nanny Interview

-When you work with British American Household Staffing, every nanny you meet will be thoroughly vetted, experienced and knowledgeable on childcare.
+When you work with British American Household Staffing, every nanny you meet will be thoroughly vetted, experienced, and knowledgeable on childcare.
 When you meet a potential nanny for the first time, the most important thing, is to gauge their personality and temperament and compare it with your family’s and your child’s.